 - Stick with the current office.

-Tactics in a Lean Plan are Simple Lists
+Execution in a Lean Plan is a Collection of Simple Lists

 You see in these examples that listing tactics in a lean business plan is a long way from the “elaborate business plan” for outsiders.
 Don’t worry about text, editing, and descriptions.
 Just use bullet points to remind you and your team what the plan is.